UNDERSTANDING AND AVOIDING ADVERSE IMPACT IN EMPLOYMENT PRACTICES

 An organization hired 50% of White applicants and 35% of Hispanic applicants in their last hiring cycle.
 The adverse impact ratio (used to evaluate compliance with the 4/5ths rule) is calculated as .35/.50 = .70.
 In other words, Hispanics were hired at a rate that’s only 70% of the hiring rate for Whites.
 Since Hispanic applicants are hired at a rate that’s less than .80, the organization is in violation of the 4/5ths rule.

 Looking for more information about measuring adverse impact and how the 4/5ths rule is calculated?
-Check out the EEOC website's section on Adverse Impact, the Bottom Line and Affirmative Action.
+Check out the EEOC website’s section on Adverse Impact, the Bottom Line, and Affirmative Action.

-It is best to avoid adverse impact whenever possible.
-First, it can interfere with your organization's diversity and inclusion goals.
+It is best to avoid adverse impacts whenever possible.
+First, it can interfere with your organization’s diversity and inclusion goals.
 When adverse impact is present in your hiring process, your hiring and promotion practices are at risk for bias and unfairness.
-And it's not just your hiring practices that may be affected.
+And it’s not just your hiring practices that may be affected.
 Adverse impact can manifest throughout the employee lifecycle.
 It can influence your training and development, selections for transfers and layoffs, and even performance appraisal processes.

 Your goal is to stay compliant with the Uniform Guidelines for Employee Selection Procedures.
-These guidelines were set in 1978 by the EEOC, U.S. Department of Labor, U.S. Department of Justice, and the former Civil Service Commission.
+These guidelines were set in 1978 by the EEOC, the U.S. Department of Labor, the U.S. Department of Justice, and the former Civil Service Commission.
 (Read the complete set of federal regulations here.)

 How do you measure adverse impact within your hiring practices?
-It begins with collecting applicants' race and gender data during the application process.
+It begins with collecting applicants’ race and gender data during the application process.
 Once the data is collected, there are many methods to test for adverse impact and many metrics you can track.
 Evaluating for adverse impact is difficult.
 We recommend using expert help.
 This help can come from either inside your organization or from an outside service.
-Interpreting and addressing adverse impact within your organization takes experienced practitioners.
+Interpreting and addressing adverse impacts within your organization takes experienced practitioners.

 The Cadient Science Team consists of industrial-organizational psychologists with many years of experience.
 They have a thorough understanding of adverse impact issues and the legal ramifications for businesses of all sizes.
 Our Science Team can help design an adverse impact monitoring plan for your organization.
 They can conduct organizational analyses and deliver training specific to your needs.